dotnet/samples/core/tutorials/buggyamb/Docs/quick_tour.md

 ### Random HTTP 404 and HTTP 500 errors

-If you click `Not Found` you will see this most of the times:
+If you click `Not Found`, you'll see this most of the time:

 ![BuggyAmb Unhandled Exception](Images/browser_problem_notfound_OK.png)

-However if you keep clicking the same link (or use "Load Generator" to send multiple requests to the `Not Found` page) you will see that it will respond with HTTP 404 or HTTP 500 erros intermittently:
+However, if you keep clicking the same link (or use "Load Generator" to send multiple requests to the `Not Found` page), you will see that it will respond with HTTP 404 or HTTP 500 errors intermittently:

 ![BuggyAmb Unhandled Exception](Images/browser_problem_notfound_404.png)